-There are many reasons why we want to remove the old finish coat from doors, furniture or other objects: the paint coat is cracked or skipped, the current colour is too dark and we want a lighter one, the wood is painted and we want it varnished to show the grain, we don't know what the original paint was and we don't want to risk the new coat peeling, etc. One of the preferred methods of removing old coats is stripping.
-Why it is a preferred method, how stripping is done, what materials are used and how the wood is prepared for repainting is explained below.
+There are a number of reasons why we want to remove old finish coat on doors, furniture or other objects: the paint coat is cracked or chipped, the current color is too dark and we want a lighter one, the wood is painted and we want it varnished to show the grain, we don't know what kind of paint was originally used and don't want to risk the new coat peeling, etc. One of the preferred methods of removing old coat is stripping.
+Why it is a preferred method, how stripping is done, what materials are used and how to prepare the wood for repainting is explained below.

-When stripping is the recommended method to remove paint from the wood surface
+When stripping is the recommended method to remove paint from wood surfaces

 According to the DEX, pickling is the removal of grease or oxides from metals.
-The term has, however, also been adopted for cleaning wood, and the solution used for this purpose is called paint stripper.
-Pickling solution names in Englishpaint removeror in Italianpaint stripper,are more accurate because they refer strictly to paint removal.
-But the market has adopted the term paint stripper and under this name you will find solutions in specialist shops.
+However, the term has also been adopted for cleaning wood, and the solution used for this purpose is called paint stripper.
+Names of pickling solution in English paint remover or in Italian paint stripper, are more accurate because they refer strictly to paint removal.
+But the market has adopted the term paint stripper and under this name you will find the solutions in specialty stores.

-We choose pickling especially when the shape of the object or the carvings present on the surface of the wood make it removal of old paint layers by other methods to be very difficult.
-The most suitable method for such surfaces would be sandblasting with softer abrasive materials (baking soda, shredded walnut shells, corn cob husks), but it is harder to find wood sanding specialists and, besides, the method is expensive.
+We choose stripping especially when the shape of the object or the carvings present on the surface of the wood make removing old paint layers by other methods to be very difficult.
+The best method for such surfaces would be sandblasting with less harsh abrasives (baking soda, crushed walnut shells, corn cobs), but it's harder to find wood sanding specialists and the method is expensive.

-Stripping does not require high costs or special equipment or skills.
-Patience is needed because it is not enough to apply a coat of paint stripper and the problem is solved.
-Most of the time the procedure needs to be repeated 2-3 times to remove the paint completely.
-After the paint stripper has been applied, the paint will soften and must be removed with a scraper.
-On difficult surfaces thin tools should be used and often the surface also needs to be washed with thinner to clean the wood thoroughly.
-I did this when I cleaned the doors of the Pitar Moș church.
-Find heredetailed step-by-step information.
+Stripping doesn't cost a lot of money and doesn't require special equipment or special skills.
+It takes patience because it's not enough to just apply a coat of paint stripper and the problem is solved.
+Most of the time the procedure needs to be repeated 2-3 times to completely remove the paint.
+After applying the paint stripper, the paint will soften and must be removed with a scraper.
+Thin tools must be used on difficult surfaces and often the surface also needs to be washed with thinner to thoroughly clean the wood.
+I did this when I cleaned the doors of the Church of Santa Claus.
+Find here detailed step-by-step information.

-Are there more than one kind of paint stripper or just different brands?
+Are there different kinds of paint stripper or just different brands?

-Paint strippers are solutions that attack the paint, making it much easier to remove.
+Paint strippers are solutions that attack the paint, making paint removal much simpler.
 They are either very aggressive solvents or acids or bases that attack the bonds inside the resin, destroying it.
-Restrictions on the use of some products now considered hazardous to health have made paint strippers less and less aggressive.
+Restrictions on the use of products now considered dangerous to health have made paint strippers less and less aggressive.
 In a way, I agree with those who say that "in their day", paint strippers were better.
-Yes, they were much more aggressive and very rarely needed to be repeated, but they were also much more dangerous.
+Yes, they were much more aggressive and very rarely had to be repeated, but they were also much more dangerous.

 The three main types of paint strippers